 In this section, you find expect to find information about the following:

-- different medical specialties (and their requirements and salaries)
+- different medical specialties (and their salaries)

-- different medical practices
+- different medical practice types

 - unconventional physician jobs